How to Check Your Domain Reputation with Google Postmaster Tools

 The User Reported Spam Rate page in Google Postmaster Tools helps senders identify the rate at which their messages are being marked as spam by recipients.
 Unlike most other large mailbox providers, Google does not offer a recipient specific feedback loop service.
 This means that data about individual users that click spam is not available.
 They only provide this data as an aggregate rate.
 This metric is essentially equivalent to the compliant rate generated by SocketLabs in your Control Panel.
 We recommend senders keep their User Reported Spam Rates at 0.0% or 0.1%.

 Because the reporting is so high level, you will not get too much additional information on your email other than X% of your total messages are being moved from inbox to the spam folder by recipients.
-Most SocketLabs customers achieve a 0.03% compliant rate or below, and since Google only displays this data in increments of +/- 0.1% – this value will be rounded down and reported at 0.0% for most good senders.
+Most SocketLabs customers achieve a 0.03% compliant rate or below, and that’s what Google has specified as their ideal threshold as well.

 Feedback Loop